 Indeed we would go so far as to say that the agreeable price, the extra viewing room, the Smart Connector and the overall quality under the hood combines to make this the best and most approachable entry-level Apple device.

 Is now a good time to buy?
-Fairly good, yes.
+Yes.
 It launched in September 2021 so we don't expect another update for a long time.

 Read more: iPad 10.2in (2020) review